First Day of School

 Where to Meet: Students will begin the day in the Gym on the main campus

-Get ready for a week of traditions old and new coming this fall at Homecoming!
+Get ready for a week of traditions, old and new, coming this fall at Homecoming!

-- October 23: PowerPuff Game
+- October 1: PowerPuff Game

-- October 25: De La Salle Football Game
+- October 3: De La Salle Football Game

 Back to School Logistics

-View the key dates for the 2024-25 and 2025-26 school years.
+View the key dates for the 2025–26 and 2026–27 school years.

-The 2024-25 Bell Schedule is available on the website and as a downloadable and printable PDF.
-We will continue with our modified block schedule with 80-minute periods and one 0-7 class day.
+The 2025–26 Bell Schedule is available on the website and as a downloadable and printable PDF.
+We will continue with our modified block schedule with 80-minute periods and one 0–7 class day.

-Monday: 0-7
+- Monday: 0–7

-A-Day (Tuesday/Thursday): 0/1/2/3/7
+- A-Day (Tuesday/Thursday): 0/1/2/3/7

-B-Day (Wednesday/Friday): 0/4/5/6
+- B-Day (Wednesday/Friday): 0/4/5/6

 The schedule was designed with students in mind.
-B Days include 60 minute lunch periods where student life programming such as prayer services, class meetings, club meetings, etc. will be held.
+B Days include 60-minute lunch periods where student life programming such as prayer services, class meetings, club meetings, etc., will be held.
 Some Wednesdays will be designated as late start days with school starting at 9:30 AM (4th period).
 Mass, assembly, and rally special schedules are also posted on our website.
 Full updates are available on our website.

-All 9th-grade students will receive a Carondelet lock and will be assigned a locker for the 2024-25 school year.
+All 9th-grade students will receive a Carondelet lock and will be assigned a locker for the 2025–26 school year.
 Locks and locker assignments will be distributed on Orientation day.

 If your student plans to try out for a sport, you will need to create an account in our Athletics Registration system and upload her physical.
 Parents/guardians are required to complete this step.

-If your student has a life-threatening illness or takes medication at school, please complete the Student Medications form and submit it to Nicole Ebert, Attendance Coordinator, by the start of the school year.
+If your student has a life-threatening illness or takes medication at school, please complete the Student Medications form and submit it to Attendance Coordinator Nicole Ebert, by the start of the school year.

+Read more about our Educational Technology policies.
 If there is an issue with a school-issued device, please contact Michelle Koski in the Library.

 View the Garaventa Cafe webpage for more information about food options and Epicurean.Orientation & Welcome

-Welcome class of 2028 students and welcome back to our seniors, juniors, and sophomores!
+Welcome class of 2029 students and welcome back to our seniors, juniors, and sophomores!

-Frosh Orientation Note: Our Senior Peer Counselors are excited to welcome our freshmen at Orientation on Monday, August 12!
+Frosh Orientation Note: Our Senior Peer Counselors are excited to welcome our freshmen at Orientation on Monday, August 11!
 They will be there to assist throughout the morning, answer questions, and to help our newest Cougars become comfortable on campus.

 All students will meet in the Gym to begin Orientation.
 Students must be in Everyday Uniform (Carondelet top, uniform-approved bottoms, closed-toed and closed-heeled shoes).
 For more information about our dress code, visit our Uniforms webpage .

-August 13: Student orientation and photos for 10th (8:30 AM to 10:00 AM), 11th (10:00 AM to 11:30 AM), and 12th graders (12:00 PM to 1:30 PM).
-To order photo packages: visit www.mylifetouch.com and use this picture day code: EVTMMFHDD.
+August 12: Student orientation and photos for 10th (8:15 AM to 10:00 AM), 11th (10:00 AM to 11:30 AM), and 12th graders (11:45 AM to 2:00 PM).
+To order photo packages, visit www.mylifetouch.com and use this picture day code: EVTTR9HXX (Ordering will open on July 28).

-Senior Orientation Note: On Monday, August 12, seniors will participate in a College Kickstart workshop from 1:00 - 3:00 PM in the Garaventa Center.
-On Tuesday, August 13 from 9:00 - 11:30 AM, seniors will participate in a College Kickstart workshop in the Jean Hofmann Center for Innovation.
-Immediately following the senior panoramic photo will be taken in the Amp.
-Light snacks will be provided after the panoramic photo, and Orientation will begin at noon in the Gym.
+Senior Orientation Note: Tuesday, August 12, Seniors will be participating in a College Kickstart workshop from 9:00 AM to 11:30 AM in the Center for Innovation, immediately followed by their senior panoramic photo in the Amp.
+Light snacks will be provided after the panoramic photo and Orientation will begin immediately following the panoramic photo in the Gym.

 All students will meet in the Gym to begin Orientation.
 Students must be in Everyday Uniform (Carondelet top, uniform-approved bottoms, closed-toed and closed-heeled shoes).
 For more information about our dress code, visit our Uniforms webpage.

-All seniors must be photographed before December 1, 2024.
+All seniors must be photographed before December 1, 2025.
 Please refer to this FAQ document for contact information for Prestige Photography.
 Please refer to this PDF for pricing/packages and appointment information.
 The portrait/appearance guidelines for the yearbook and graduation slideshow can be found here.

-To order the Senior Panoramic: Visit www.mylifetouch.com and enter the picture day code which will be posted on Schoology in August.
+To order the Senior Panoramic, visit www.mylifetouch.com and enter the picture day code, which will be posted on Schoology in August.

 Student Handbook

-We have made a few updates to the 2024-25 Student Handbook.
+We have made a few updates to the 2025–26 Student Handbook.
 We want to specifically call out the following updates:

 Parental Cooperation